DataResearchLabs/my_time_tabulator/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-DataResearchLabs-brightgreen)](http://www.DataResearchLabs.com)

-* **What**: A free, lean task and time tracker with a simple user interface and several reports.<br>
+* **What**: A free, lean task and time tracker with a simple user interface and several reports for analysis.<br>
 * **When**: Use it daily.
 Use it consistently.
-It literally only takes 3 to 4 minutes per day.<br>
+It literally takes just 3 to 4 minutes per day.<br>
 * **Who**: Built as a standalone tool for individual contributors.<br>
-* **Why**: Rollup your time for better scrum estimates, for discussion points at annual performance reviews, or just to set expectations for how long a complex thought-work-task takes.<br>
+* **Why**: Rollup your time for better estimates, for better performance review discussions, to help optimize where effort gets focused, or just to set expectations for how long a complex thought-work-task takes.<br>
-* **How**: Just a simple, low-tech, organized approach at rolling up your time into meaninful, actionable reports.<br>
+* **How**: Simple, low-tech, minimalist data entry that rolls up your time and tasks into meaningful, actionable reports.<br>
 * **Where**: On a desktop or laptop.
 Requires Microsoft Access 365.
 Yep, it is a VBA application, [read here for why](https://github.com/DataResearchLabs/my_task_time_tracker/blob/main/src/SOURCE_CODE.md#whyMicrosoftAccess)
 * **Source Code**: is open-source.
 Either (a) close all forms and press F11, **OR** (b) hold down the Shift-key when you open the application to access ALL source code.
 * **License**: Creative Commons Zero, effectively public domain.
 Free to use.
 Free to copy.
 Free to alter.
 Free to distribute.<br>